openvinotoolkit/docker_ci/get-started.md

 ```

 **Note:** This is required that OpenVINO package is named in the right way, which is,
-distribution type (runtime, dev) and build number (e.g., 2019.4.420) have to be part of the URI,
+distribution type (e.g., dev) and build number (e.g., 2019.4.420) have to be part of the URI,
 for example, `openvino_dev_2019.3.376.tgz` fits the requirements, while `ov_R3.tgz` is not.
 Otherwise, you should specify `--distribution` and `--product_version` directly.